oracle-samples/oracle-db-examples/optimizer/first_rows/README.md

 See scripts before.sql and after.sql - spooled 'lst' output files are provided.

 Compare the cost in the before and after versions, and also compare the differences in the resulting plans.
-The costs in the *after* example (for the FETCH FIRST) are much lower and compare favorably with the ROWNUM queries.
+The costs in the *after* example (for FETCH FIRST) are much lower and compare favorably with the ROWNUM queries.

 DISCLAIMER:
    <br/>-- These scripts are provided for educational purposes only.